-- To develop the use of matrix algebra techniques that is needed by engineers for practical applications. - To understand geometrical aspects of curvature and elegant application of differential calculus which are needed in engineering applications. - To make the student acquire sound knowledge of techniques in solving ordinary differential equations that model engineering problems. - To familiarize the student with functions of several variables which is the foundation for many branches of engineering? - To introduce sequence and series which is central to many applications in engineering? - Apply differentiation to solve maxima and minima problems which is a foundation course which mainly deals with a single variable.
+- Develop the use of matrix algebra techniques that is needed by engineers for practical applications. - Understand geometrical aspects of curvature and elegant application of differential calculus which are needed in Engineering applications. - Make the student acquire sound knowledge of techniques in solving ordinary differential equations that model Engineering problems. - Familiarize the student with functions of several variables which is the foundation for many branches of Engineering. - Introduce sequence and series which is central to many applications in Engineering. - Apply differentiation to solve maxima and minima problems which is a foundation course which mainly deals with a single variable.